 Our suggestion: in addition to snacks and sweets that will be gone before you can say, “baruch Mordecai” (“Blessed be Mordecai”), include a gorgeous, enduring piece of Alef Bet jewelry in your special Purim gift-baskets.

 Our selection includes many small treasures, such as a bendel bracelet featuring the simple red “protection” cord, clasped by a delicate hamsa in sterling silver.

 Or maybe a simple chai necklace to remember the sweetness in life and to fill your life with blessings and a bright future.

 Lots to choose from, something sweet and lasting to celebrate a joyful Purim.

 Wishing you all a Happy Purim.

-Happy Purim, and please let us know how you liked this post and the video in the comment section!
+Happy Purim, and don't forget to let us know how you liked this post and the video in the comment section!